-I’m sure you would have been asked this question many times in your life – Are you an Introvert or an Extrovert?
+You must have been asked this question many times in your life – Are you an Introvert or an Extrovert?
 But what about the signs of being an Ambivert?

 For some people, it is easy to choose between the two but for the majority of us, it is difficult to choose one way or the other.